top of page

 The Ebook contains clickable audio which will redirect you to the Streets are Messy album on Soundcloud.
 Please download the fabulous collection here:

 Streets Are Messy is a collaborative arts project created for the Koestler Awards, bringing together a collection of raps tracks, poems, quotes, lyrics, sound bites and a 20-minute podcast exploring life on the streets.
-The collection was not submitted by the prison because they deemed the truth inappropriate.
-However, these are true stories told from the heart and Get Wise refuse to censor the truth even if it means losing potential work because our integrity and purpose means more to us than money.
+In the end, the collection was not authorised to be submitted by the prison because they deemed the some of the content to be inappropriate and though we can understand their position, we believe that brutal reflective honesty is the only way to challenge and change perspectives.. noone is glorifying anything in this collection, simply stating life as it is for them.

 Comments